CESNET/du-docs/docs/operators/minio.md

 Run `kubectl create -n [namespace] -f example-tenant-secret.yaml -f example-tenant.yaml`, you should see pod named `myminio-pool-0-0` (possibly similar pods depending on the configuration) running in the specified namespace.

-## Minio Console Access
+## Minio Console Access (Tenant Administration)
+You can access `myminio-console` service that is automatically created from other Pods in the Kubernetes cluster.
+That service works like a DNS name so you can use it as an endpoint for another applications within the Kubernetes cluster.
+If exposure to another namespace is required, use the full name - e.g. `myminio-console.[namespace].svc.cluster.local`.
 To access the Minio console from the internet you need to configure the ingress rule.
 There you can define a custom hostname.
-Below, you can find the ingress rule example.
-Adding this ingress will generate the appropriate secret (certificate) for your hostname and bind to minio service within Kubernetes.
+You can download the [ingress example](minio-minimal-console-ingress.yaml).
+Adding this ingress rule will generate the appropriate secret (certificate) for your hostname and bind to `myminio-console` service within Kubernetes.
 There You must change `host` property in `rules` section to your own and consequently also the properties in `tls` section.
 For `secretName` use the hostname where you replace dots with dashes and append `-tls`, i.e. *myminio-console-dyn-cloud-e-infra-cz-tls*.
-This secret will be generated automatically DO NOT generate it in advance or DO NOT use any existing.
+This secret will be generated automatically **DO NOT** generate it in advance or **DO NOT** use any existing.
 You can fully rely on Let's Encrypt service to obtain the correct secret (certificate).
-You can check the port number of `myminio-console` by running the command `kubectl -n <your-namespace> get svc`, default console port is 9443.
+You can check the port number of `myminio-console` service by running the command `kubectl -n [namespace] get svc`, default `myminio-console` service port is 9443.

 ```yaml
 apiVersion: networking.k8s.io/v1